HopkinsIDD/COVIDScenarioPipeline/README.md

 # COVIDScenarioPipeline
-Public shared code for doing scenario forecasting and creating reports for various political entities.
+Public shared code for doing scenario forecasting and creating reports for various governmental entities.